Dabrafenib and trametinib

 Contraception

 Your doctor will advise you not to get pregnant or make someone pregnant while having this treatment.
 The drugs may harm a developing baby.
-It is important to use contraception during your treatment and for a while after treatment finishes.
+It is important to use contraception during your treatment and for up to 16 weeks after treatment finishes.
+Your doctor, nurse or pharmacist can advise you about this.

 Your doctor, nurse or pharmacist can tell you more about this.